What exactly is Sex Therapy?

 What kinds of things do we talk about?

 Sex therapy involves talking about your sexual health and your relationship with your sexuality.
-Some of the things we talk about are listed below, but from my experience, the main topics are a lack of emotional connection that inhibits sexual connection, desire mismatch between partners, low desire or low interest in sex, painful sex, erectile difficulties, inability to have an orgasm and boredom with your sex life.
+Some of the things we talk about are listed below, but from my experience, the main topics are a lack of emotional connection that inhibits sexual connection, desire mismatch between partners, low desire or low interest in sex, painful sex, erectile difficulties, inability to have an orgasm, shame, sexual trauma and boredom with your sex life.
 Here’s a more comprehensive lists of many of the things clients and I talk about:

 - Discomfort discussing sexuality